mars-sim/mars-sim/README.md

 configure the OpenJFX or JavaFX package on top of the JDK.
 See ticket #156 on how to set up JavaFX to run it under Java 11.

 Obtain the latest JRE/JDK for your platform.

+Check out [Java Version Almanac](https://javaalmanac.io/jdk/17/) for a quick view of the new features of Java 17 as well as most (if not all) of the OpenJDK out there.

-Here are some of the popular OpenJDK packages out there :
+See some of the popular OpenJDK packages out there in the following :

 * [Amazon Cornetto](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html)